 I moved to the UK after completing my final medical degree and started as a trainee physician in the UK.
 I was inspired and fascinated by the way the NHS system works and the total support the patients and their families receives in the UK.
-A patient can and has any treatment anywhere in the country without spending a penny from their pockets, the great system and great true democracy with welfare system in place, is truly amazing.
-I completed my basic medical training and obtained my MRCP UK degree.
-Being a physician I always wanted to see myself as a physician cum scientist, I have successfully secured my national training number in haematology; the opportunities came to work in a field where science is always behind the cure.
+Patients can and have any treatment anywhere in the country without spending a penny from their pockets, the social welfare systems is in place, is truly amazing and avoids conflicts of interest.
+I completed my basic general medical training and obtained MRCP UK degree.
+Being a physician I always wanted to see myself as a physician cum scientist.
+I have successfully secured my national training number in haematology; the opportunities came to work in a field where science is working always behind the cure.

-I had the great opportunities to get training in the world’s most prestigious hospitals such as Royal Marsden NHS foundation trust, Addenbrookes, Cambridge university Hospitals and St Bartholomew’s and the Royal London hospitals.
-The dream of transferring the knowledge to developing countries where the majority of population lives in need, is always at the back of my mind, to share, to transfer and improve, those haunts me at all times.
+I had the great opportunities to receive training in the world’s most prestigious hospitals such as The Royal Marsden NHS foundation trust, Addenbrookes, Cambridge university Hospitals and St Bartholomew’s , the Royal London Hospitals and Guys and St Thomas NHS foundation Trusts.
+The dream of transferring the knowledge to developing countries where the majority of population lives is always working in my mind.
+To share, to transfer and improve.
+Those are the dreams I live with all the times.

-My beloved Fareeha was diagnosed to have primitive neuroectodermal tumour in great Ormond street children hospital, despite the speedy diagnosis, treatment initiation she died at the age of 7 months and 2 days; we were devastated with the sad ending of her life, I as a physician father accepted the Almighty’s wish and the consolation that she had the best possible treatment one could ever had.
+My beloved Fareeha was diagnosed to have primitive neuroectodermal tumour in great Ormond street children hospital, despite the speedy diagnosis, treatment initiation she died at the age of 7 months and 2 days. we were devastated with the sad ending of her life.
+I, as a physician father accepted the Almighty’s wish and the consolation was that she had the best possible treatment one could ever had.

 I was fortunate to know Dr Shekhar Krishnan a paediatric haematologist from Malaysian Medical University who was in his further training in St Bartholomew’s hospital, created a modified protocol for my nephew.
 I myself eventually took the modified protocol and started the induction chemotherapy in a local hospital which gave him 13 months in remission.
-Unfortunately he relapsed his disease and died of bone marrow failure when he needed bone marrow transplantation.
+Unfortunately he relapsed his disease and died of acute leukaemia when he needed bone marrow transplantation.
 The first hand experiences of diagnostic difficulties, lack of appropriate blood component support and management of neutropenic sepsis made me so helpless.
-After making contact I got help from Trivandrum Medical College Hospital in India and arranged his transfer.
+After making contact, I got instant help from Trivandrum Medical College Hospital in India and arranged his transfer.
 Sadly, my nephew little Uzzal died of bleeding the day of his planned transfer.